Finance & Loans

 - A principal repayment grace period where appropriate.

-- Local currency denominations wherever possible.
+- Denomination in the local currency wherever possible.

-FMO’s limits participation to up to 25% of a company's balance sheet, or 25% of the project’s total estimated investment costs.
+FMO limits participation to up to 25% of a company's balance sheet, or 25% of the project’s total estimated investment costs.

 But our involvement, reputation and experience often gives incentive for other commercial banks to open up their services, mobilizing substantial long-term capital for private sector companies in high-risk markets.